 - Eczema that doesn't get better with treatment

 Sudden, severe symptoms are rare but can include swelling of the mouth or throat, wheezing, shortness of breath, and difficulty breathing -- a severe allergic reaction called anaphylaxis, which can also make your child feel faint or become unconscious.
-This is a medical emergency that requires calling 999 or going to A&E immediately.
+This is a medical emergency that requires calling 911 or going to the emergency room immediately.

-Your GP or dietitian will help you work out the best diet for your child at whatever stage they are at and closely follow your child's progress.
+Your doctor will help you work out the best diet for your child at whatever stage they are at and closely follow your child's progress.
 Your doctor will suggest reintroducing milk after a while to see if your child has grown out of their allergy.

 What Is Lactose Intolerance?